 Milwaukee holds more festivals than any other city in the United States.
 There isn’t an idle weekend in Milwaukee from Memorial Day through Labor Day.
 Every week, the metro area hosts at least one major celebration, including: Festa Italiana, German Fest, Irish Fest, Mexican Fiesta, PrideFest, Indian Summer, and Polish Fest, which are held at the lakeshore Henry W. Maier Festival Park.

 Festivals and parades, however, aren’t confined to the lakefront.
 Parade season kicks off in March with the annual St. Patrick's Day parade in Westown Milwaukee.
-In July, Milwaukeeans celebrate the beginning of the French Revolution at Bastille Days, a downtown block party that is considered to be the largest celebration of its kind in the country.
+In July, Milwaukeeans celebrate the beginning of the French Revolution at Bastille Days, a downtown block party that is considered to be the largest American celebration of the French Revolution.
 Greek Fest is an annual celebration held at State Fair Park.
 In addition, Catholic parishes hold weekend galas throughout the city, while River Rhythms draws hundreds of people to the Milwaukee River in the summer.
 The annual Kettle Moraine Jazz Festival attracts thousands of jazz lovers to West Bend every September.

 Racine’s 1,000-slip marina is a focal point of activity throughout the summer.
 The city’s nationally famous fishing contest, Salmon-A-Rama, draws participants from around the country in July.

 The Wisconsin State Fair is the premier family fun event of the summer, featuring something for everyone.
 The fair is held each August at State Fair Park in West Allis and is the area's largest event, attracting close to 910,000 people over 11 days.